Immensitas-Archived/BrowserNotification/README.md

 2) From your account manager get the values for the macros :

     a) vizuryServiceWorker.js
-           var advid = 'VIZVRMXXXX'; // Replace this macro with relevant Advertiser ID. var target = "XXXX.vizury.com"; // Replace this with relevant domain.
+           var advid = 'VIZVRMXYZ'; // Replace this macro with relevant Advertiser ID. var target = "XXXX.vizury.com"; // Replace this with relevant domain.

     b) manifest.json